 Marshall Harbaugh was born on Feb.
-23, 1867 in or near Nicolay, on the mountainous border of Fayette and Somerset Counties, PA, the son of Joseph and Jane (Williams) Harbaugh.
+23, 1867 in or near Nicolay, also called Maple Summit, on the mountainous border of Fayette and Somerset Counties, PA, the son of Joseph and Jane (Williams) Harbaugh.

-As a man of age 28, Marshall married 16-year-old Annie M. Shroyer (1880-1910), the daughter of farmers Adam and Lydia (Linderman) Shroyer of Mill Run.
+As a man of age 28, Marshall married 16-year-old Annie M. Shroyer (Nov.
+13, 1880-1910), the daughter of farmers Adam and Lydia (Linderman) Shroyer of Mill Run.
 The wedding took place on Nov.
 17, 1895, officiated by Rev. J.H.
 Means.
 Annie could not read or write, and signed her name on her marriage license with an "X." News of their license was printed in the Connellsville Weekly Courier.

 In 1908, running on the Republican ticket, Marshall was elected Road Supervisor of Stewart Township, beating John Sailor, 74 votes to 44.

 Son Joseph was cut away by the angel of death at age four days on March 5, 1923, and later that year, newborn son David died at the tender age of four days, on Nov.
 5, 1923.
-A physician noted the baby had been born prematurely and was "poorly developed."
+A physician noted that baby David had been born prematurely at seven months and was "poorly developed."
 Interment was at Maple Summit.
 No official Pennsylvania death record has been found for Joseph, and it could be possible that Joseph and David are the same person, differing only through errors in record-keeping.

 Marshall and Mary sold 72 acres of their Stewart Township farm to son Elmer for a token one dollar in September 1937.